Weichselian glaciation: Isostatic adjustment

 Isostatic adjustment bought by deglaciation is reflected in the shoreline changes of the Baltic Sea and other nearby bodies of water.
 In the Baltic Sea uplift has been greatest at the High Coast in the western Bothnian Sea.
 Within the High Coast the relict shoreline at 286 m in Skuleberget is at present the highest known point on Earth to have been uplifted by postglacial isostatic rebound.
 North of the High Coast at Furuögrund off the coast of Skellefteå lies the area with the highest uplift rates at present with values of about 9 mm/yr.
 Ongoing post-glacial rebound is thought to result in splitting of the Gulf of Bothnia into a southern gulf and a northern lake across Norra Kvarken no earlier than in about 2,000 years.
 Isostatic rebound exposed a submarine joint valley landscape as Stockholm archipelago.

 Since deglaciation the rate of post-glacial rebound in the Kandalaksha Gulf has varied.
 Since the White Sea connected to the world's oceans uplift along the southern coast of the gulf has totaled 90 m.
 In the interval from 9,500–5,000 years ago the uplift rate was of 9–13 mm/yr.
-Prior to the Atlantic period the uplift rate had decreased to 5–5.5 mm/yr, to then rose briefly before arriving at the present uplift rate of 4 mm/yr.
+Prior to the Atlantic period the uplift rate had decreased to 5–5.5 mm/yr, to then rise briefly before arriving at the present uplift rate of 4 mm/yr.

 Emergence above sea level is thought to have resulted in the triggering of a series of landslides in western Sweden as pore pressure increased when the groundwater recharge zone came above sea level.